The United States has more than 25 million confirmed coronavirus cases | ExBulletin

 Almost exactly one year later the first If the coronavirus is detected in the United States, there are currently 25 million confirmed infections in the United States.
 As it has been going on for months, the United States remains by far the most coronavirus-rich country in the world.

-Data from the Johns Hopkins University Coronavirus Resource Center Indicated The United States has passed a tragic marker as of Sunday morning.
+Data from the Coronavirus Resource Center at Johns Hopkins University Indicated The United States has passed a tragic marker as of Sunday morning.
 However, the actual number of cases can be much higher.
 Many people are infected, but they are not tested and are not reflected in the numbers.

 In the United States, the number of confirmed cases is more than double that of the country with the second highest number.
 India has 10 million cases and four times the population.

 Currently, about 420,000 people die from the virus in the United States.
-That’s almost twice as much as Brazil, which has killed 220,000 people.
+That’s nearly double that of Brazil, which has killed 220,000 people.

 The presence of more infectious variants of the virus can exacerbate the situation, Supreme Health officials said.
 This variant has swept most of the UK in recent weeks and was first identified in the United States in late December.
 In Colorado..